nadeenAlshibil/Azure-Networking/README.md

 	`sqlcmd -S mydbserver1.database.windows.net -U '<ServerAdmin>' -P '<YourPassword>'`

 4. A SQL command prompt will be displayed on successful login.
+5. Enter the following command to check the Database information:
+	`select name, database_id, create_date from sys.databases;GO`
-Enter exit to exit the **sqlcmd** tool.
+6. Enter exit to exit the **sqlcmd** tool.
-5. Close the connection to **myVM** by entering exit.
+7. Close the connection to **myVM** by entering exit.

 ## Exercice 6: Validate Azure firewall logs: